Included in the The Times Top 20 Guided Tours to Book Now

 Birsay.
 Cross the tidal causeway from Mainland to Birsay to explore Pictish, Norse and medieval remains on this dramatic, uninhabited island.
 Visit the 16th-century Earl’s Palace in Birsay, and Kirbuster Museum, a small farm museum that houses the only surviving unaltered ‘firehoose’ in Northern Europe.
 Broch of Gurness is an Iron Age complex on the edge of Eynhallow Sound, affording beautiful views of Rousay.
 (Today's visits are subject to change based on tide times.)

 Kirkwall, Ring of Brodgar.
 Visit the 17th-century Earl’s and Bishop’s Palaces in Kirkwall.
 Walk round the Ring of Brodgar, part of the Heart of Neolithic Orkney.
 The tour ends in Kirkwall after lunch at c.
 2.30pm.
-(In 2019, the tour ends at 11.00am and the visit to the Ring of Brodgar takes place on Day 2.)
 From here the coach takes you to Kirkwall Airport by 2.45pm and Stromness ferry terminal by 3.45pm.

 An archaeologist living and working in Orkney, after an active fieldwork career, she took up post as a lecturer for the University of Aberdeen and since retiring she has worked as a consultant.
 Her research focuses on early hunter-gatherers and the world in which they lived.
 She is the author of many publications, academic and popular, including three guidebooks on the archaeology and history of Orkney.
 Website: mesolithic.co.uk